-- 3.6 Under section 7(4)(f) of the 1996 Act, in its original application, the licensee of Multiplex B was required to set out its proposals for promoting or assisting the acquisition, by persons in the proposed coverage area of the service, of equipment capable of receiving television multiplex services in that area.
-In response to this requirement, BFtV, together with Arqiva Services Limited3 proposed to introduce a new marketing and branding approach (under the name Freeview) which would require extensive promotional activity and cooperation with the manufacturing and retail industry. - 3.7 To this end, BFtV and other broadcasters (Arqiva, BSkyB, Channel 4 and ITV) created a body in 2002 described in the licence as "ServicesCo" (now called Freeview) which serves as a marketing body for the DTT platform.
-Conditions were included in the licences for each of Multiplex B, C and D which relate to the membership of ServicesCo. - 3.8 The purpose of the licence requirements in relation to the promotion of equipment was to enshrine within the licence the promises made during the application process. - 3.9 The circumstances in which Multiplex B currently operates is very different from those of 2002: the process of digital switchover is in its latter stages and will complete during 2012.
-As of October 2011, 18 million homes use Freeview, with 10.2 million of these using Freeview as their primary television set4.
+- 3.6 In their original applications, the licensee of Multiplexes C and D were required to demonstrate how they would promote or assist the acquisition of digital equipment.3 In response to this requirement, Argiva, together with BBC Free to View Limited4 proposed to introduce a new marketing and branding approach (under the name Freeview) which would require extensive promotional activity and cooperation with the manufacturing and retail industry. - 3.7 To this end, Argiva and the other broadcasters (BBC, BSkyB, Channel 4 and ITV) created a body in 2002 described in the licences as "ServicesCo" (now called Freeview) which serves as a marketing body for the DTT platform.
+Conditions were included in the licences for each of Multiplex B, C and D which relate to the membership of ServicesCo. - 3.8 The purpose of the licence requirements in relation to the promotion of equipment was to enshrine within the licence, the promises made during the application process, those steps that would ensure that viewers were aware of the changes required for their equipment in order for them to receive a DTT signal following digital switchover. - 3.9 Argiva has indicated that it considers that the purposes of the obligations have now been achieved.
+Argiva has therefore asked Ofcom to consider removing the obligations contained in Annex A Part 6 of the BA Licences relating to the promotion of, and assistance with, the acquisition of digital receiver equipment together with any related conditions. - 3.10 The circumstances in which Multiplexes C and D currently operate are very different from those of 2002: the process of digital switchover is in its latter stages and as of Quarter 4 2010, 93% of UK households received digital television, of which 75% of homes had digital terrestrial television5.
 This evidence demonstrates that there is now widespread knowledge of how digital television works and the equipment that is required to receive a digital signal.
 Indeed, Digital UK, the organisation set up to provide consumer information and assistance in the switchover process, provides help and assistance in this regard and will continue to do so until completion of digital switchover.
-Freeview also provides assistance and, on the basis that the marketing obligations would remain in force until the expiry of the existing Mux B Licence, will also continue to do so until digital switchover completes.
-By the time that digital switchover is complete across the country, it is reasonable to assume that awareness of digital receiver equipment will be even more widespread than it is now, which stands at a minimum of 93% of households. - 3.10 By the time any renewed Mux B Licence comes into effect in November 2014, digital switchover for the whole of the UK will have been completed5 In this context and given the level of awareness of digital receiver equipment and the level of ownership of digital equipment, we consider that there appears to be little need to require the Licensee to furnish supplementary proposals for the promotion of, or assistance with, the acquisition of equipment capable of receiving television multiplex services in the area covered by the service.
-This is consistent with the approach taken in relation to the renewal of the licences for each of Multiplexes A, 2, C and D. Ofcom's decision on whether or not to require a supplementary technical plan is subject to the consent of the Secretary of State and we would propose to submit any decision made to the Secretary of State shortly after the conclusion of the consultation process.
+Freeview also provides assistance and, on the basis that the marketing obligations would remain in force until the expiry of the existing BA Licences, will also continue to do so until digital switchover completes.
+By the time that digital switchover is complete across the country, it is reasonable to assume that knowledge of digital receiver equipment will be even more widespread than it is now, which stands at a minimum of 93% of households. - 3.11 By the time any renewed BA Licences come into effect in November 2014, digital switchover for the whole of the UK will have been completed6 In this context and given the level of awareness of digital receiver equipment and the level of ownership